 5. Boost the lucky corner in the living room.

 Where is the lucky corner?
 This is the corner of the room that is opposite and diagonal to the main entry to the room.
 If this corner is in the SW, W, NW, or NE, then boost this corner with a beautiful geode, bowl of semiprecious stones, beautiful vase, globe or other earth feature.
 If the lucky corner is the south or southwest, then boost the chi here with a tall lamp.
 If the corner is in the north, add a fountain here.
 If it’s in the east or southeast, you can have a fountain here or add a grouping of beautiful lush plants or pretty flowers.
 You may also wish to boost your feng shui according to annual feng shui or at least check it before making changes.

 6. Place remedies and enhancers for the year in the living room.

-If you have a toilet in the east corner of your house and you want to activate it for the great windfall energy in the east sector this year or the prosperity star in the west, you definitely don’t want to put a coin tree or metal ruler or Chinese coins in the toilet.
-Instead, place your activator on the east or west corners of your living room where it can work its magic!
+If you have a toilet in the east corner of your house and you want to activate it for the great windfall energy in a particular sector this year, you definitely don’t want to put a coin tree or metal ruler or Chinese coins in the toilet.
+Instead, place your activator in the corresponding corners of your living room where it can work its magic!
 The same is true of afflictions.
-If you have a laundry room in the southwest corner of the house, it could help drain any negative energy that is there.
-You’ll need to check the annual feng shui from year to year, though, to be certain.
+If you have a laundry room in a corner of the house that has an affliction, that’s good news because that laundry room will help drain the negative energy away.
+As always, check the annual feng shui from year to year, though, to be certain.